vesterheim/gold-medalist-portfolio/_artists/mueller--lois.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+### Artist Statement

 Rosemaling has opened a new world to me and my family.
 It has allowed us to meet people from all over the world that have similar interests in painting.
-I have been invited to travel teach throughout the United States, Canada, and Taiwan to share my love of this art form.
+I have been invited to teach throughout the United States, Canada, and Taiwan and to share my love of this art form.
 In high school and college, I was interested in writing and, again, rosemaling has provided an opportunity to fulfill this dream when writing rosemaling instructional books.
 Rosemaling is something that I will be doing for the rest of my life.

-- Lois Mueller, 2008
+2008